matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 ## Proposal

-Add a `m.timeline.gap` indicator, that can be used in the `chunk` list of events from a `GET /_matrix/client/v3/rooms/{roomId}/messages` response.
+Add a `?gaps_allowed=true` query parameter flag to `GET /_matrix/client/v3/rooms/{roomId}/messages` which allows usage of a `m.timeline.gap` indicator, that can be used in the `response` `chunk` list of events.
 There can be multiple gaps per response.

 ### `m.timeline.gap`